patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/spacers/spacers.md

 import './spacers.css';

-We use spacers to define fixed amounts of space between elements.
-Spacers make it easy for designers to maintain consistency across screens.
-Since the same spacer sizes and values are built into the PatternFly codebase, spacers also majorly simplify the design handoff between designers and developers.
+PatternFly designs uses spaces to define fixed amounts of space between elements.
+Spacers make it easy for designers to maintain consistency across screens and  simplify the design handoff between designers and developers.

+To see a list of all PatternFly CSS variables, including spacers [visit our developer resources.](/developer-resources/global-css-variables)

 <div class="pf-v5-u-display-flex pf-v5-u-flex-direction-row pf-v5-u-mb-lg">
   <div class="ws-content-spacer4">